noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 Come to think of it, I think Illness-san is always around.
 She did take something like a half day-off before, but I don’t think she’s ever had a whole day off...
 Eh?
 Could it be, she doesn’t take any time off at all?
-Hahaha, there’s no way ... no way ... no, I guess that’s possible if it’s Illness-san.
+Hahaha, there’s no way... no way... no, I guess that’s possible if it’s Illness-san.
 I guess this must be something that makes Lilia-san and the others’ heads ache.

 [...Well then, I guess I’ll see you the day after tomorrow.]